 Day 06 Trek Low Camp to Siddhing 1,700m (approx. 6 hours walk) & drive to Pokhara about 3 hours.

-The Mardi Himal trek starts at Kande where we reach after an hour drive from Pokhara.
+The Mardi Himal Trek starts at Kande where we reach after an hour drive from Pokhara.

 The trekking trail is an easy and smooth one.
 In the beginning the trek route slowly up, then a bit steeper to Australian Camp (2060m) after an hour of walking.
 Descending to Pothana (1950m) and hiking up again to Deurali (2100m) makes the trekking trail a more adventurous one.